KUTlime/ProxyList/README.md

 This list is an aggregation of several other resources.

-The aggregation and tests are done every day.
+The aggregation and communication tests are done every day.